-Every contract contains an implied promise.
+The implied covenant of good faith and fair dealing is implied in every contract.
 The implied covenant of good faith and fair dealing is what makes business work.
 It requires people to deal with one another fairly.
 Businesses and people can trust each other to enter into contracts because good faith requires them to help them get the benefit of their bargain.

 Any party to a contract has an unwritten duty to help the other party obtain the benefit of their end of the bargain.
 A benefit of the bargain is what you get out of the deal.
 Let’s take a quick second to explain the very basics of what forms a contract.